seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/1-100/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Thursday, August 7th
+//// As of 2025, Friday, August 8th

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.08.08: Last update of the week today.
+Will return on 2025, Monday, August 11th

+//// OLD MESSAGES

 //// 2025.08.04: Coming back from another weekend, with 5 more consecutive updates planned.

-//// OLD MESSAGES

 //// 2025.07.29: My goal for this year of renovating my documentation repository so far has only been partially successful.
 The REPOLIST file, and near daily updates have been nice, but there is still so much missing.
 //// 2025.07.28: I am now taking weekends off from creating new repositories, unless catchup is needed for Friday work.
 Saturday and Sunday updates for this file should stop almost completely now.
 //// 2O25.07.24: I had a very off day yesterday due to health issues.
 This file was prepared a day early, but still applies the next day, as I skipped further work last night, and have to make it up today.